theriley106/Headspace-Bandwidth-Reducer/README.md

 ### Introduction

 I have extremely bad internet speeds in my dorm room, and as a result of this low download speed, Headspace guided meditation sessions often take 30 seconds or more to download.
 I was curious to see how these files were structured, as Youtube and other media streaming applications did not have this same type of delay.
-This led me to assume that the download took place before the session began, as guided meditation files never buffered or stopped in the middle.
+This led me to assume that the download took place before the session began, as guided meditation sessions never buffered or stopped in the middle.

 I opened up [Charles Proxy](https://www.charlesproxy.com/) and analyzed the network traffic coming from the Headspace app.
 I was able to find the URL containing the raw Mp3 file of the guided meditation session, so I downloaded it locally and opened it up in audacity.